xoolive/constraints/readme.md

   git clone https://github.com/xoolive/constraints
   ```

-  **Windows users** should install the dependencies within their Ubuntu subsystem
+  **Windows users** should install the dependencies within their Ubuntu subsystem.

   You may move the folder at any time if you prefer to keep things sorted differently on your computer.